The Fool as Feelings

 Can The Fool as feelings mean an ex wants to try again?

-It can — but read the wording carefully.
+It can, but read the wording carefully.
 The Fool is about starting fresh, so it suggests they can imagine a new version of things with you, not a return to the old one.
-If reconciliation is on the table, this card favors "begin again from scratch" over "pick up where we left off."
+If getting back together is on the table, this card favors "begin again from scratch" over "pick up where we left off."
 The Fool's core meaning is a first step, and that applies to second chances too.